nazimboudeffa/nazimboudeffa/README-more.md

   <img align="center" src="https://github-readme-stats.vercel.app/api/top-langs/?username=nazimboudeffa&title_color=ffffff&text_color=c9cacc&icon_color=2bbc8a&bg_color=1d1f21" />
 </a>

+# at First

+About NAZIM is declared dead by the COVID-19 ...
+[READ THE STORY](https://nazimboudeffa.livejournal.com/tag/covid)

 # Welcome!

 <p> First of all before to start socializing, I am not a productive person and  I don't plan to be that so I am engaged in a Dudeism way of life (find yours on <b>ism.co</b> there are productive religions like bitcoinism) without the side effects of this life style but I choose quality code instead, a code that is readable by everyone and that is structured for a better maintenance, I like to help others learn to code and I don't answer or open issues if I don't get all the workaround instead of that I like to discuss in Slack or Discord </p>